HCL-TECH-SOFTWARE/domino-keep-docs/docs/usingkeep/keepapplications.md

 ### Server based applications

-**Note**: This section of KEEP will change.
-With the possibility to use an OAuth IdP and scope definitions, the application server will be upgraded to an OAuth application compliant registry with id, secret and callback
-{: .alert .alert-danger}
+**Note**: The application server is upgraded to an OAuth application compliant registry with id, secret and callback {: .alert .alert-danger}

 In the Admin Client (or the [Admin API](administrationui.md)), we can define an "application" which consists of:

-- AppID, which is the Application ID
+- ClientID, which is the Application ID
-- AppSecret, which is the secret defined for the application
+- ClientSecret, which is the secret defined for the application
-- Databases, which is the list of KEEP database that the application wants to access
+- Scopes, which is the list of KEEP database that the application wants to access

-When the application presents AppID and AppSecret in the header of a request, it can access the databases, even when they are not defined as "Open Access".
+When the application presents ClientID and ClientSecret in the header of a request, it can access the databases, even when they are not defined as "Open Access".
 Thus, an application server can have more access than a browser application.

 The point to note here is that there is "no security bypass".
 The access to the databases is still governed by their ACL.
 So, when a user accesses databases via the app but has no access privileges, access to the database will be denied.